b-ptiste/-sign_language_detection/Readme.md

 With CNN :

-On the unpublished test set of the dataset used to train the model
+On the unseen test set of the dataset used to train the model
 ![image](image/confusion_matrix_validation.png)

 On a completely new dataset.
 The model is able to generalize quite well.